Explained by James E. Elliott

 On the delineation of permissive tracts

-The criteria used to define the permissive tract in south-central Montana and northwestern Wyoming are: (1) Mapped areas of Eocene intrusive and extrusive rocks of the Absaroka Volcanic Supergroup in the Absaroka ranges of Montana and Wyoming, as shown on the geologic map of Montana (Ross and others, 1955) and Wyoming (Love and Christiansen, 1985); (2) Predicted presence of subsurface intrusive rocks based on gravity and magnetic data; (3) Presence of known mines, prospects, and occurrences of this deposit type.
+The criteria used to define the permissive tract in Montana are: (1) mapped areas of Cretaceous and Eocene volcanic, hypabyssal, and plutonic rocks as shown on the geologic map of Montana (Ross and others, 1955); (2) the predicted extent or presence of subsurface intrusive rocks based on gravity and magnetic data; (3) the presence of known mines, prospects, and occurrences of this deposit type.

 Important examples of this type of deposit

 The only known deposit of Late Cretaceous age is the Continental deposit in the Butte district.
 This deposit and other prospects of this age are associated with plutonic and hypabyssal intrusive rocks of the Boulder, Pioneer, Idaho, and Tobacco Root batholiths and other intrusive bodies of southwestern Montana.
 Several prospects also exist, that have either low grade or are incompletely explored.
 They include Beaverton, Golconda, areas on the east flank of the Elkhorn Range, Rochester, Jackson Creek, West Fork of the Bitterroot, Cold Springs-Bannack, Argenta, Westside Tobacco Root, and Gold Hill.